-If you are a "stockholder of record," you have several choices.
+If you are a "shareholder of record," you have several choices.
 You can vote your shares by proxy:

-- Via the Internet; - By telephone; - By mailing your proxy card.
+- Via the Internet by visiting www.proxyvote.com; - By telephone by dialing toll-free 1-800-690-6903; - By mailing your proxy card.
 Please refer to the specific instructions set forth on the Notice or printed proxy materials.
-For security reasons, our electronic voting system has been designed to authenticate your identity as a stockholder.
-If you hold your shares in "street name," your broker/bank/trustee/nominee will provide you with materials and instructions for voting your shares; or - By voting in person at Simon Property Group Headquarters, 225 W. Washington Street, Indianapolis, Indiana 46204 on May 10, 2017 at 8:30 a.m.
+For security reasons, our electronic voting system has been designed to authenticate your identity as a shareholder; or - By voting in person at Simon Property Group Headquarters, 225 W. Washington Street, Indianapolis, Indiana 46204 on May 8, 2018 at 8:30 a.m.
 EDT.